 Foot deformities are treated by tendon transfers and bony procedure.
 The idea is to create a balance in opposing muscles so that recurrence of deformity can be avoided, or corrected with improvement in function.
 Following things should be kept in mind

-- Imbalance between invertors and evertors should always be achieved
+- The imbalance between invertors and evertors should always be achieved

 - The opposing action tibialis anterior and peroneus longus should be kept in mind.
 Tibialis anterior elevates the base of the first metatarsal and supinates the base of the forefoot, while peroneus longus depresses the base of the first metatarsal and pronates the foot.